Compile time

-In computer science, compile time (or compile-time) describes the time window during which a language's statements are converted into 0s and 1s for the computer to understand.

-The term is used as an adjective to describe concepts related to the context of program compilation, as opposed to concepts related to the context of program execution (runtime).
+In computer science, compile time (or compile-time) describes the time window during which a language's statements are converted into binary instructions for the processor to execute.
+The term is used as an adjective to describe concepts related to the context of program compilation, as opposed to concepts related to the context of program execution (run time).

 For example, compile-time requirements are programming language requirements that must be met by source code before compilation and compile-time properties are properties of the program that can be reasoned about during compilation.
 The actual length of time it takes to compile a program is usually referred to as compilation time.

-Compile time/Early binding vs Run time

-The determination of execution model have been set during the compile time stage.

-Run time- the method of execution and allocation - have been set during the run time and are based on the run time dynamicity.